Certificate IV in Kitchen Management

 RTO CODE 45326

 This qualification was designed with industry to support growth that is forecast in the hospitality industry.
-The Certificate IV in Commercial Cookery prepares you to put your technical skills to work as a Chef within a commercial kitchen at a restaurant, hotel, club, pub, café or coffee shop.
+The Certificate IV in Kitchen Management, which will prepare you to put your technical skills to work as a Chef within a commercial kitchen at a restaurant, hotel, club, pub, café or coffee shop.
 Gain the respect as a head chef locally or internationally.

 This qualification provides a pathway to work in organisations such as restaurants, hotels, clubs, pubs, cafes and coffee shops, or to run a small business in these sectors.